isomerpages/mom-sec/_faq/general.md

 <details>
   <summary><b>4.
 Will SEC continue to apply to employers hiring Persons with Disabilities (PWDs)?</b></summary>

-  The SEC for PWDs will also be extended for one more year, until end-2020.<br><br>
+  The SEC for PWDs was extended for one more year, until end-2020.<br><br>
-  The extended SEC will continue to provide a wage offsets of up to 16% of the PWD's monthly wage, regardless of age, for employers hiring PWDs.
-The monthly SEC will be capped at $240.
-The wage offset for the extended ASEC will continue to be set at up to 22%, capped at $330.
+  The extended SEC continued to provide a wage offsets of up to 16% of the PWD's monthly wage, regardless of age, for employers hiring PWDs.
+The monthly SEC was capped at $240.
+The wage offset for the extended ASEC was set at up to 22%, capped at $330.
 </details>